Geographic Health Survey App¶

 Data Synchronization and Reuse: Collected data is reused to generate tasks across devices.
 Shared configuration is set by a supervisor and synchronized across devices.

 Custom Web Views: Location data is displayed and updated in real time.
 Custom data visualizations are used on data entry screens to help guide collection.

-Mapping and Navigation: A map of of homes is generated using collected geo-data.
+Mapping and Navigation: A map of homes is generated using collected geo-data.
 Navigate View is integrated into the workflow to guide data collectors to homes and launch follow up surveys.

-Adaptability: The application is designed to be flexible to differing usage scenarios.
+Adaptability: The application is designed to be flexible to different usage scenarios.
 Different Survey forms can be loaded into the same workflow to adapt to different data collection needs.
 Data quantity and location accuracy requirements can be configured in the app and updated as needed.

 Source code for this Data Management Application can be found in the malaria-demo branch of the App Designer repository.
 As with all of the ODK-X reference applications (and the ODK-X platform itself), the code is free and open source.
 Feel free to reuse, modify, or extend this application and its component parts to suit your organization's needs.

 The EpiSample application (and all other Data Management Applications provided in these docs) come with a full copy of the Application Designer they were developed in.

 After you have downloaded the application, you can set it up according to the Application Designer setup instructions.
 Similarly, you can push the application to your device using the Pushing and Pulling Files instructions.